nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![EditPatientSequenceDiagram](images/dg/EditCommandSequenceDiagram.png)

 The edit feature is now separated for the patients, appointments and bills sections.
 The steps for editing appointments and bills are similar.

 Design considerations:
-1. Length of command word
-2. Whether to use a prefix for the name of the patient
-3. Number of parameters for the command

-Alternatives:
-1. Use a shorter command word (eg. ep instead of editpatient)
-    - Pros: Easy to type
-    - Cons: Might be confusing for the user
-2. Use a prefix for the name of the patient (eg. n/ instead of just the name)
+**Aspects:**

+Command format:

+1. __Alternative 1 (Current choice)__: Create separate commands for adding patients, appointments and bills
    - Pros: Easier to implement
-    - Cons: Might be confusing for the user
+   - Cons: Might be troublesome for user to remember the different commands

-3. Combine edit feature for patients, appointments and bills into one command
+2. __Alternative 2__: Create one command for editing patients, appointments and bills using the command word edit
-    - Pros: Easier to implement
+   - Pros: Easy to remember and type the command word
-    - Cons: Might be confusing for the user
+   - Cons: Too many prefixes to type in one command, which can make the command very long

 ### Find Feature